 DeWalt tackles the problem handily by fitting a telescopic fence to the right-hand side of the blade.
 This can be extended to suit the material being cut and capacities are surprisingly competitive.
 When not required, the telescopic fence is simply wound back into the main body of the saw.
 As a result, DeWalt table saws are very portable, but as long as care is taken to make sure they have a sturdy base, they can still handle 8×4 sheets.

-The blades supplied with DeWalt table saws are either 24-tooth or 40-tooth, designed to provide fast cutting while leaving a smoother finish that often doesn’t need sanding.
+The blades supplied with DeWalt table saws are either 24-tooth or 40-tooth blades, designed to provide fast cutting while leaving a smoother finish that often doesn’t need sanding.
 For very fast ripping where cut quality isn’t quite so important, an 18-tooth blade can easily be swapped in.

 Motor Power and RPM

-The motors on portable table saws like those from DeWalt are typically 15 amp, which is the maximum that can be supplied via a standard 110-volt (V) household outlet or from the kind of generator often found on jobsites.
+The motors on portable table saws like those from DeWalt are typically 15 amp, which is the maximum that can be supplied via a standard 110V household outlet or from the kind of generator often found on jobsites.

 With the introduction of cordless table saws, there are other power considerations.
 The smallest are 18V models, though these are light-duty tools.
 DeWalt uses a 20V/60V system for its table saw and other high-performance tools.
 The batteries offer versatility in that they can also be used on 20V tools but automatically switch over to 60V for more demanding applications.

-Speeds on this type of table saw are typically 3,500 revolutions per minute (rpm) and upward.
+Speeds on this type of table saw are typically 3,500 rpm and upward.
 The faster the blade rotates, the faster it cuts, and often this results in smoother cutting as well.
 DeWalt table saws run between 4,800 rpm and 5,800 rpm, depending on model.

 Fence, Rip Capacity, and Cutting Depth